 Note: Keep in mind that it is a very uncertain time for people.
-The economic crisis is shaking up our communities.
 It is a moment when we need to respond to people's fears in order to map a road out of the crisis.

-Facilitator: "Let's break into small groups and discuss how to respond to these fears."
+Facilitator: "Let's break into small groups and discuss how to respond to these fears.
+We are asking that you prepare a 2 minute response to the "elephant" assigned to your small group."
 Assign one "elephant" to each group and have them prepare a response to the issue.